Homebuilt computer: Custom-built computers and high-performance systems

 Most mainstream manufactured computers use common or inexpensive parts such as onboard graphics and audio.
-While integrated accessories offer dramatic economic savings (and satisfy many users), these options generally do not perform as well as dedicated hardware under high demand situations such as current games, CAD and media production.
+While integrated accessories offer dramatic economic savings (and satisfy many users), these options generally do not perform as well as dedicated hardware under high-demand situations such as current games, CAD, and media production.

 Homebuilt computers are most common among gamers, engineers, or other people who demand more performance from a specific component than the average user.
-An example would be a gamer using a slightly behind-the-curve CPU and disk drive, spending the difference on a more capable dedicated graphics card.
+An example would be a gamer using a slightly outdated CPU and disk drive, spending the difference on a more capable dedicated graphics card.

 Additionally, those with more specific computer needs usually appreciate being able to upgrade certain components to fit their needs and the evolving needs of the software being used; in a typical manufactured PC the support components (such as power supply unit, motherboard, or even the chassis) are unfit for accepting high-performance add-in components.
-Constructing a system with future expansion in mind allows for such upgrades, which in turn are much cheaper than buying a brand new computer every time individual components become obsolete or insufficient to meet the needs of the user.
+Constructing a system with future expansion in mind allows for such upgrades, which in turn are much cheaper than buying a brand-new computer every time individual components become obsolete or insufficient to meet the needs of the user.

-High-end PCs most often fall in the realm of heavy processor and/or memory usage applications such as a multimedia PC, home theater PC, music production, engineering, and many more.
-Generally a high-end system is capable of meeting the demands of gaming and can be used as such.
+High-end PCs most often fall in the realm of heavy processor or memory usage applications such as multimedia PCs, home theater PCs, music production, engineering, and many more.
+Generally, a high-end system is capable of meeting the demands of gaming and can be used as such.
 A major difference between a high-end PC and a gaming PC is likely to only be the choice in video card since they will share a majority of other components.
-While a general-purpose high-end computer may be put to use in a render farm or as a file server, and be provisioned with components targeted at this use (such as a fast GPU for rendering or high-performance storage for serving files), most gaming takes place in real time so with a gaming PC all the components matter in creating a flawless and seamless experience.
+While a general-purpose high-end computer may be put to use in a render farm or as a file server and be provisioned with components targeted at this use (such as a fast GPU for rendering or high-performance storage for serving files), most gaming takes place in real time, so all the components matter in creating a flawless and seamless experience.
 A less-intensive type of build satisfies or exceeds the needs of most computer users.